Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 4. Repeated vomiting.

-Tasks of exercise therapy:
+Objectives of exercise therapy:

 1. Normalization of the tone of nerve centers, activation of cortico-visceral relationships.

-2. Improving the emotional state of the patient.
+2. Improving the patient's emotional state.

 4. Prevention of congestion in the digestive tract.

-General exposure procedures:
+General treatment procedures:

 2. Electroanalgesia.
-The pulse repetition duration is 0.5 m/s, their repetition frequency is 300 - 800 Hz.
-Current strength 2 mA.
+The pulse repetition duration is 0.5 m/s, their repetition frequency is 300 – 800 Hz.
+Current strength is 2 mA.
 The duration of the procedure is 20-30 minutes.
 The course of treatment is 10 procedures.

-3. Coniferous, oxygen, pearl baths, t 36 - 37 0 C. The course of treatment - 12-15 baths.
+3. Coniferous, oxygen, pearl baths, t 36 – 37 0 C. Course of treatment – 12-15 baths.

-Local exposure procedures:
+Local treatment procedures:

-2. EHF-therapy on the epigastric region.
-Duration - 30-60 minutes.
+2. EHF therapy for the epigastric region.
+Duration – 30-60 minutes.
 The course of treatment is 20-30 procedures.

 Page 17 of 18

-The general direction of health care development in our country has been and remains preventive, providing for the creation of favorable healthy conditions life for the population, the formation healthy lifestyle the life of each person and the whole society, active medical monitoring of the health of each person.
+The general direction of healthcare development in our country has been and remains preventive, providing for the creation of favorable healthy conditions life for the population, formation healthy image the life of each person and the entire society, active medical monitoring of the health of each person.
 The implementation of preventive tasks is associated with the successful solution of many socio-economic problems and, of course, with a radical restructuring of the activities of health authorities and institutions, primarily with the development and improvement of primary health care.
-This will effectively and fully ensure the medical examination of the population, create a unified system for assessing and systematic monitoring of the state of human health, the entire population as a whole.
+This will make it possible to effectively and fully provide clinical examination of the population, to create a unified system for assessing and systematically monitoring the state of human health and the entire population as a whole.

 group:

-IIIa - patients with obvious pre-ulcerative conditions in need of treatment;
+III a - patients with obvious pre-ulcerative conditions in need of treatment;

 III c - patients with severe peptic ulcer disease, complications and (or) concomitant diseases.

-sanatorium-dispensary of industrial enterprises, institutions, collective farms, state farms, educational institutions;
+sanatorium-preventorium for industrial enterprises, institutions, collective farms, state farms, educational institutions;

 Spa treatment.